Lichenicolous fungus: Research

 Molecular studies have revealed that lichenicolous fungi may possess broader host ranges than previously inferred from morphological observations alone.
 Researchers have detected some species in asymptomatic lichens and even in lichen species not previously known to host these fungi.

 Recent estimates indicate that the actual number of lichenicolous fungal species may far exceed current descriptions, potentially reaching 3,000–5,000 species.
 This suggests substantial potential for discovering new species and genera through the application of molecular methods.

+Conservation

+Lichenicolous fungi present special challenges in conservation assessment because they are obligately associated with lichens, yet often do not occupy every potential host individual.
+A 2024 review of Red List practice for lichenized fungi recommended counting host-specific lichenicolous fungi by the functional individuals of their host lichens, and suggested that a host-specific species on a threatened host should generally be regarded as at least as threatened as the host itself.
+The review also noted that, as of 2024, no lichenicolous fungi had yet been globally evaluated for the IUCN Red List.